-Taking Amtrak’s trains to Tucson involves getting to Seattle from my home in Victoria, Canada, and overnighting in Seattle both ways, since the train and fast ferry I needed to use did not connect very well.
-This added time and expense to the trip, but the appeal of slow travel was strong, so I booked the train tickets.
+Taking Amtrak’s trains to Tucson involves getting to Seattle from my home in Victoria, Canada, and overnighting in Seattle both ways, since the train and fast ferry I needed to use do not connect very well.
+This adds time and expense to the trip, but the appeal of slow travel was strong, so I booked the train tickets.

 Having extra time in southern Arizona was also important to me, because this was an escape from the winter weather at home, and also because there is lots to see and do in the Tucson area.
 I decided to stay in Tucson for five extra days, and use it as a hub to explore the area.
 This all added up to 18 days – 6 days travel time, 5 days in Tucson on my own, and 7 days with my astronomy buddies.

-My friend’s offer included free accommodation for the week while my astronomy buddies and I were at his ranch, providing we made our own meals, and arranged for our own local transportation with rental cars.
-Obviously, we also had to get ourselves from our homes to southern Arizona at our expense.
+My friend’s offer included free accommodation for the week while my astronomy buddies and I were at his ranch, providing we make our own meals, and arrange for our own local transportation with rental cars.
+Obviously, we also have to get ourselves from our homes to southern Arizona at our expense.

 Overall, the trip cost me a very reasonable CD$220/day including train fare, spending money, entrance fees, car rental and gas, staying two nights in Seattle, five nights in a Tucson hotel, and the ferry fare between Seattle and Victoria.
 I am paying with Canadian dollars with the US$ costing me about CD$1.35.